Cappella Mediteranea

 Leonardo García Alarcón’s conducting is true to form – active without being superfluous and attentive at every level without rushing.
 It shows how well he has mastered this union of different spatial ensembles and the sometimes complex counterpoint, all while remaining humble.
 The Chœur de chambre de Namur and Chœur de l’Opéra de Dijon are incredibly homogenous and synchronised, despite the distance and isolation.
 There are still some rough edges that need to be worked out when the choral artists approach audience members, but the storm aria tames the waters.
 The conductor’s ample and precise gestures bring us safely back to port with a few angelic solos by the choral artists, which are always clear, present and well-phrased.”

-Emmanuel Deroeux for Olyrix
+Emmanuel Deroeux pour Olyrix

 Archive